Why Your PDF Tools Shouldn't Be Uploading Your Files

 Running servers costs money.
 Bandwidth costs money.
 Engineering costs money.
 Free services cover these costs one of several ways:

-- Selling the company: a tool with a large user base and a library of processed documents is an acquisition target.
-Your files may be an asset that transfers with the company.
+Some services go further — retaining files, extracting document structure, or using uploaded content to train models.
+"Improving our services" is a common catch-all clause.
+And a tool with a large user base and a library of processed documents is an acquisition target.
+Your files may transfer with the company.

-None of these models require that your files be misused.
-But all of them create situations where your file exists on infrastructure you do not control, for purposes you did not fully consent to.
+None of this requires that your files be actively misused.
+But all of it creates situations where your file exists on infrastructure you do not control, for purposes beyond what you explicitly agreed to.

 What actually happens when you click "upload"

-The mechanics of a server-based PDF tool are straightforward:
+The mechanics of a server-based PDF tool look like this:

 - Your browser opens a connection to the tool's servers (HTTPS — encrypted in transit).